Skip to content

 A PhD in Physics focuses on advanced concepts such as quantum mechanics, electromagnetism, condensed matter physics, and astrophysics.
 Research areas may include:

-• Theoretical and experimental physics: Studying fundamental forces, matter interactions, and mathematical models.
+• Theoretical and experimental physics: Fundamental forces, matter interactions, and mathematical models

-• Nanotechnology: Exploring applications of nanoscale materials in medicine, electronics, and energy.
+• Nanotechnology: Applications of nanoscale materials in medicine, electronics, and energy

-• Material sciences: Investigating the properties and applications of advanced materials.
+• Material sciences: Properties and applications of advanced materials

-• Particle physics: Examining subatomic particles and their interactions.
+• Particle physics: Study of subatomic particles and their interactions

-• Optics and photonics: Researching light-based technologies for communication, imaging, and sensors.
+• Optics and photonics: Light-based technologies for communication, imaging, and sensors

-Candidates typically need an MSc in Physics and must clear entrance exams like GATE or CSIR-NET to enroll in program in Physics.
-Many universities offer fellowships and assistantships to support students financially during their research.
+Candidates typically need an MSc in Physics and must clear entrance exams like GATE or CSIR-NET to enroll in the program.
+Many universities also offer fellowships and assistantships to support students financially during their research.

 After PhD: What Next?